ngwese/nomad_client/README.md

 A Rust API client for [Nomad](https://www.nomadproject.io/).

-_WARNING: This repository is an unfinished and experimental._
+_WARNING: This repository is unfinished and experimental._